cunger/launch/notes/style-before-content/css-cookbook.md

 **Only be specific when you need to be.**

 * Start with the least specific selectors, and add more specific ones only if the need arises.
-Very specific rules paint you a corner.
+Very specific rules paint you into a corner.
 * Prefer classes over IDs, unless something is really unique, like a hook for JS.
 * Prefer simple layering over nesting, for example:
 ```css